JSorngard/lambert_w/README.md

 This crate can evaluate the approximation with 24 bits of accuracy on 32-bit floats, even though it is defined on 64-bit floats in Fukushima's paper.
-This may result in a reduction in the accuracy to less than 24 bits, but this reduction has not been quantified by the author of this crate.
+This should result in a reduction in the accuracy to less than 24 bits, but the exact magnitude of this reduction has not been quantified by the author of this crate.

 ## Examples